AztecProtocol/aztec-packages/README.md

 To build Typescript code, make sure to have [`nvm`](https://github.com/nvm-sh/nvm) (node version manager) installed.

-To build noir code build & use `yarn-project/noir-compiler`.
+To build noir code, make sure that you are using the version from `yarn-project/noir-compiler/src/noir-version.json`.
+Install nargo by running `noirup -v TAG_FROM_THE_FILE`.

 ## Continuous Integration